udexon/SAIGON/S_insert.md

 ```
 Table 4: Program B

-Table 4 shows a SAIGON (stack machine code) implemented in PHP to perform the equivalent task in table 3.
+Table 4 shows a SAIGON (stack machine code) program implemented in PHP to perform the equivalent task in table 3.

 ### Discussions